Virridy Home | Lume — Water Quality Sensing Water for Carbon

 Instant Results

-TLF sensors provide readings in 60 seconds, compared to 24–48 hours for traditional culture-based methods.
+The Lume returns a TLF reading in 60 seconds, compared to 24–48 hours for traditional culture-based methods.

 Detection Limit